golightstream/lightstream-prism-dns/plugin/header/README.md

 }
 ~~~

-* **ACTION** defines the state for dns flags.
+* **ACTION** defines the state for DNS message header flags.
 Actions are evaluated in the order they are defined so last one has the
   most precedence.
 Allowed values are:
     * `set`
     * `clear`
-* **FLAGS** are the dns flags that will be modified.
+* **FLAGS** are the DNS header flags that will be modified.
 Current supported flags include:
-    * `aa` - Authoritative
+    * `aa` - Authoritative(Answer)
     * `ra` - RecursionAvailable
     * `rd` - RecursionDesired